magomimmo/modern-cljs/doc/tutorial-10.md

 # Tutorial 10 - It'a better to be safe than sorry (Part 2)

-In this Part 2 of the tutorial we're going to [continue][1] learning a little bit more about testing by introducing more features of the `clojure.test` namespace used to test the patch of CLJS compiler we proposed in a [previous tutorial][2].
+In this Part 2 of the tutorial we're going to [continue][1] learning a little bit more about testing, by introducing more features of the `clojure.test` namespace used to test the patch of CLJS compiler we proposed in a [previous tutorial][2].